 -

 For a “Quality & Automation-First” Strategy: Germany is the logical choice.
-The investment in a highly skilled workforce pays dividends through efficiency, low error rates, and the ability to manage sophisticated, next-generation production lines.
+The investment in a highly skilled workforce pays off in efficiency, low error rates, and the ability to manage sophisticated, next-generation production lines.

 -